0f27/wuCLI-tools/README.md

 - like CLI and hate mouse
 - working in organisation which forced you to use windows instead of normal OS
-- surrounded by shitty software
+- are surrounded by shitty software
 - have no admin rights and have no business justification to install something cool

 ### If you have adm rights and/or business justification